-We cannot find two same faces among the excavated terracotta warriors.
-This is closely related to their making process.
+We cannot find two identical faces among the excavated terracotta warriors.
+This is from their making process.
 Although the heads are moulded, the artisans would then carve the details one by one manually, hence making them different.

 8 Basic Face Shapes of the Terracotta Warriors

-Characterized by rectangle face, high cheekbones, wide forehead and cheek, this “国” shape-face indicate the fitness and strong body.
-It is the typical facial feature of Qin people, and you can find this kind of face commonly seen in modern countryside of Shaanxi Province where the Terracotta Army is located.
+Characterized by rectangular face, high cheekbones, wide forehead and cheek, this “国” shape indicates fitness and strong body.
+It is the typical facial feature of Qin people, and you can find this kind of face commonly seen in the modern countryside of Shaanxi Province where the Terracotta Army is located.

-Marked by oblong face and flat cheek and chin, some “用” shape-face warriors have prolate face and wide forehead, thin brows and slender eyes, look very beautiful and consonant; some endearing warriors with this facial shape have plump cheeks, small mouth, and thin lips.
+Marked by oblong face and flat cheek and chin, some “用” shape-face warriors have prolate face and wide forehead, thin brows and slender eyes, and looks very beautiful and consonant; some endearing warriors with this facial shape have plump cheeks, small mouth, and thin lips.

-It is a round shape face near square with protruding forehead, nose tip, and cheekbones.
-While the parts of nasion, eyes and mouth are sunken.
+It is a round shape face with protruding forehead, nose tip, and cheekbones while the parts of nose, eyes and mouth are sunken.
 Those warriors fabricated with this face shape are relatively shorter and wiry, with visible muscles and strong body.

 "甲” shape-face has wide top and narrow bottom, protruding cheekbones and small sharp chin, like the shape of a melon seed, which is the pretty shape recognized by Chinese people.